kiliman/remix-component-data/README.md

 You can now export actions from your components.
 As with loaders, the enclosing route is still responsible for dispatching the action to the component.
-Once and action has been successfully handled, Remix will call the route's loaders as it usually does.
+Once an action has been successfully handled, Remix will call the route's loaders as it usually does.

 ```ts